Mean field study of 2D quasiparticle condensate formation in presence of strong decay: Dynamics

 \subsection{Evolution in different regimes}

 In the two of the three phases described, condensate formation is possible.
-In the “Condensate” phase there is a single stationary point present which attracts all the ODE solutions regardless of the initial conditions as demonstrated on Fig. \ref{fig:nurho} (a).
+In the “Condensate” phase there is a single stationary point present which attracts all the ODE solutions regardless of the initial conditions as demonstrated in the Fig. \ref{fig:nurho} (a).

-In contrast, in the “Normal phase” region all the solutions are attracted towards $\rho=0$ with $\dot \theta$ approaching $\nu_{\infty}$, which corresponds to the slower decaying eigenmode as illustrated on Fig \ref{fig:nurho} (b) (see Appendix B for details).
+In contrast, in the “Normal phase” region all the solutions are attracted towards $\rho=0$ with $\dot \theta$ approaching $\nu_{\infty}$, which corresponds to the slower decaying eigenmode as illustrated in Fig \ref{fig:nurho} (b) (see Appendix B for details).

-In the bistability regime an unstable stationary point appears which repels the occupation to either $\rho = 0$ or the stable point as illustrated on Fig. \ref{fig:nurho} (c)-(d).
-Note that on Fig. \ref{fig:nurho} (c) the upper stationary point also exists at a higher occupation.
+In the bistability regime, an unstable stationary point appears which repels the occupation to either $\rho = 0$ or the stable point as illustrated in the Fig. \ref{fig:nurho} (c)-(d).
+Note that in the Fig. \ref{fig:nurho} (c) the upper stationary point also exists at a higher occupation.

-One may infer, studying the evolution in the bistable regime, that higher initial occupations are attracted to the stationary point (condensate formation takes place as on Fig. \ref{fig:nurho} (d)) and lower ones decay to zero as presented on Fig. \ref{fig:nurho} (c).
+One may infer, studying the evolution in the bistable regime, that higher initial occupations are attracted to the stationary point (condensate formation takes place as in the Fig. \ref{fig:nurho} (d)) and lower ones decay to zero as presented in the Fig. \ref{fig:nurho} (c).
 However, it is not always the case, since for some parameters even for large $\rho$ the line of initial condition $\nu = \varepsilon + g\rho$ does not intersect the attraction basin of the stable point.